Passports & Visas: What Every Traveler Should Know

 Blank Pages: Many destinations require at least two blank pages for entry and exit stamps.

-Children’s Passports: In the U.S., passports for children under 16 are valid for five years, while adult passports last ten years.
-Please be aware that children must apply in person with both parents (or guardians) present.
+Children's Passports: In the U.S., passports for children under 16 are valid for five years, while adult passports last ten years.
+Children must apply in person with both parents or guardians present.

 Tripstagram Tip: Always scan or photograph your passport and store a digital copy in a secure cloud folder in case of loss or theft.
 The digital copy cannot be used for travel, but can help when applying for a replacement if the original is lost or stolen.